SUNY Canton OnLine

 Aerospace Studies

-The more popular and preferred program is the traditional four-year program.
-An interested freshman registers for aerospace studies in the fall term of freshman year.
-While the program is designed towards completion in four years, it can be compressed into three years, and scholarships can be offered for that period.
+Students may enroll in AFROTC as freshmen in either the Fall or Spring terms, or as sophomores in the Fall term.
+A student who enrolls as a sophomore simply doubles up on AS 100 and AS 200 classes, each a one hour a week class.
+All students participate in a Leadership Lab once a week along with two one-hour physical training sessions a week.
+The curriculum includes orientation to the military environment, USAF history, leadership and management development, international studies, problem-solving techniques, communication skills, and much more.
 There is no military obligation for the first two years of AFROTC unless the student has an AFROTC scholarship.
-After completion of the first two years, known as the general military course, the student may compete for the professional officer course (POC) during the last two years of AFROTC.
+After completion of the first two years, known as the general military course (GMC), the student may compete for the professional officer course (POC) during the last two years of AFROTC.
 If accepted, the student attends a four-week field training encampment during the summer between the sophomore and junior years before entering the POC.
-Cadets in the POC currently receive a nontaxable subsistence allowance of $100 each academic month.

 Army Reserve Officer Training Corps (AROTC)